crazzfeng/sendcloud-docs/docs/Analysis/inbox-placement.md

 <Accordion title="📍 Where Are My Emails Actually Going?" icon="location-dot">
   **The Challenge:** You send thousands of emails but have no visibility into whether they're reaching inboxes, being filtered to promotions, or landing in spam folders.

-  **Our Solution:** Real-time placement tracking across Gmail, Outlook, Yahoo, Apple Mail, and 12 other major providers.
+  **Our Solution:** Get real-time placement tracking across Gmail, Outlook, Yahoo, Apple Mail, and 12 other major providers.
 See exactly where each email lands with detailed folder-level analytics and provider-specific insights.

   **What You Get:**